-Ryota Nonomiya is a successful businessman driven by money.
-When he learns that his biological son was switched with another child after birth, he must make a life-changing decision and choose his true son or the boy he raised as his own.
+Ryota is a successful workaholic businessman.
+When he learns that his biological son was switched with another boy after birth, he faces the difficult decision to choose his true son or the boy he and his wife have raised as their own.

 Twelve-year-old Koichi, who has been separated from his brother Ryunosuke due to his parents' divorce, hears a rumor that the new bullet trains will precipitate a wish-granting miracle when they pass each other at top speed.

 Would you choose your natural son, or the son you believed was yours after spending 6 years together?
 Kore-eda Hirokazu, the globally acclaimed director of "Nobody Knows", "Still Walking" and "I Wish", returns to the big screen with another family - a family thrown into torment after a phone call from the hospital where the son was born...
 Ryota has earned everything he has by his hard work, and believes nothing can stop him from pursuing his perfect life as a winner.
 Then one day, he and his wife, Midori, get an unexpected phone call from the hospital.
 Their 6-year-old son, Keita, is not 'their' son - the hospital gave them the wrong baby.
 Ryota is forced to make a life-changing decision, to choose between 'nature' and 'nurture.'
 Seeing Midori's devotion to Keita even after learning his origin, and communicating with the rough yet caring family that has raised his natural son for the last six years, Ryota also starts to question himself: has he really been a 'father' all these years....Written by

 32 of 39 people found this review helpful.